-Our NADA training is comprised of the three day training; attendance at a self-help group like AA/NA/ALANON etc. with a written description of your experience; and, completion of 40 supervised treatments.
+Our COVID responsive NADA training is comprised of the two day training; attendance at a self-help group like AA/NA/ALANON etc. with a written description of your experience; and, completion of 40 supervised treatments.
 Topics to be covered can be seen at the end of this information sheet.

-After this, any NADA trained Acudetox Specialist can supervise you doing others in the community for you to complete your 40 treatments.
-This can be the Registered Trainers from the training or others in the community who have completed the training and have a NADA certificate of training.
+After the training weekend, any NADA trained Acudetox Specialist can supervise you doing others in the community for you to complete your 40 treatments.
+This can be the Registered Trainers from the training or others in the community who have completed the training and have a NADA Certificate of Training.
 Our training experience is that you will realize you need to practice many times on “non-patients” to really feel comfortable doing it on clients/patients.